Another Book of Nothing Chapters 14 - 19:

 In the myths and legends, his followers are said to include all the odd, even ghoulish creatures that are regarded as freaks and normally rejected by human society.

-Though never assuming a human incarnation as such, he is known to be visible in the form of the great sages and teachers of mankind and not least of all in those apparently crazy, dishevelled vagabonds who seem to have completely lost touch with this world, who are regarded as mad and whose physical existence receives no credit whatsoever, yet who, abiding in the spirit of Reality itself, constitute the highest blessing to the world.
+Though never assuming a human incarnation as such, he is known to be visible in the form of the great sages and teachers of mankind and not least of all in those apparently crazy, dishevelled vagabonds who seem to have completely lost touch with this world, who are regarded as mad and whose physical existence receives no credit whatsoever, yet who, abiding in the spirit of Reality itself, constitute the very highest blessing to the world.

 Shiva, Parvati, Ganesh and Kartikeya

-As ‘Purusha’, the undiluted universal spirit of consciousness or awareness, Shiva is worshipped in the form of a ‘Linga’ or stone phallus as the symbol of that primeval principle or spirit from which is born the genesis of creative energy, matter, space and time.
+As ‘Purusha’, the undiluted universal spirit of consciousness or awareness, Shiva is also worshipped in the form of a ‘Linga’ or stone phallus as the symbol of that primeval principle or spirit from which is born the genesis of creative energy, matter, space and time.

-When this news reached Shiva he was understandably very upset and angry, and pulling out a lock of hair threw it to the ground, whereupon his Shakti in the form of Kali appeared.
+When this news reached Shiva he was understandably very upset and angry, and pulling out a lock of hair threw it to the ground, whereupon Shakti in the form of Kali appeared.
 Kali is dark blue with long black dishevelled hair.
 The crescent moon adorns her head and she carries the trident too.
 She wields a machete-like sword and holds a decapitated head and a bowl to catch the blood.
 She wears a garland of severed heads and a skirt of human arms.

 Shiva told Kali to go to the ceremony and wreak havoc, and that she did.
 Trying to protect them all, Vishnu threw his mighty discus, which nothing in the world can withstand, but she opened her mouth and swallowed it - whereupon he decided that this was no longer any business of his!

-After exchanging Daksha’s head with that of a decapitated goat, she went on a rampage of destruction that threatened the very existence of the world, which prompted all the other Gods to run to Shiva to beg for his help as the only one capable of controlling her.
+After exchanging Daksha’s head with that of a decapitated goat, she went on a rampage of destruction that threatened the very existence of the world, prompting all the other Gods to run to Shiva in alarm to beg for his help as the only one capable of controlling her.
 In response he went and lay down in Kali’s path where she stepped on him and put out her bright red tongue in surprise and shame.
 It is in this pose that Mother Kali is most often seen depicted - the spark of contact between her foot and Shiva’s prostrate form symbolising that the energy and mayhem of the world yet requires the touch of spirit for it to appear as real at all.